EricRDGS/Expenses-Chat-Component/README.md

 # Frontend Mentor - Expenses Chat Component

-This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
+This is a solution to the [Expenses Chat Component Main challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## 📋 Table of contents